Mental Ability Tests: Types, Examples & Tips To Score Well

 Tips to score well in data interpretation tests

-- Do not spend a lot of time on a single question: In a test of 30 questions, spend only one minute on each question to avoid leaving any question unanswered.
+- Do not spend a lot of time on a single question: In a test of 30 questions, spend only one minute on each question to avoid leaving questions unanswered.

 - Choose answers carefully: Questions are followed by tricky, multiple-choice answers, which might confuse you.
 So, use your intelligence to find the answers and don’t fall for the trick.

 This is the oldest form of mental ability tests.
 These problems require extensive thinking.
 Let us consider an example.

 - There are 8 batteries, out of which only 4 batteries work.
 You have to use them in a flashlight that needs only 2 working batteries.
 To guarantee that the flashlight is turned on, what is the minimum number of battery pairs you need to test?